 Limiting exposure to ticks is presently the most effective method of prevention.
+Other prevention methods include the following.

 - Wear light-colored clothing.
-This will allow ticks to be detected more easily. - ➤ Wear long sleeves and long pants that are tight around the wrist, ankle, and neck.
-Tuck pants into socks to prevent ticks from crawling up the inside of pants' legs. - Walk in the center of paths and avoid vegetation along path edges. - Treat exposed areas with repellants to discourage tick attachment.
+This will allow ticks to be detected more easily. - Wear long sleeves and long pants that are tight around the wrist, ankle, and neck.
+Tuck pants into socks to prevent ticks from crawling up the inside of pants' legs. - Walk in the center of paths and avoid vegetation along path edges. - Treat exposed areas of skin with repellents to discourage tick attachment.
 Repellents containing DEET (n, n-diethyl- m-toluamide) can be applied to the skin, but will last only a few hours before reapplication is necessary.
-Use DEET (supplied by parents and only with parental permission) with caution on children because adverse reactions have been reported. - Adults and students should check themselves immediately after visiting a potentially tick-infested area.
-Pay close attention to hair, armpits, shoulders, waist, and inner thighs.
+Use DEET (supplied by parents and only with parental permission) with caution on - children because adverse reactions have been reported.
+Refer to Mosquito fact sheet for more information on the use of repellents.
+Repellents should not be applied under clothing and should be washed off when indoors - Adults and students should check themselves immediately after visiting a potentially tick-infested area. - Pay close attention to hair, armpits, shoulders, waist, and inner thighs.
 Remove any tick found on the body.